Office of Human Resources

 - Interviewing - This step offers a second opportunity to interact with the applicant.
 It is your chance to delve deeper into questions that may have been touched upon in the phone screen.
 It is also an opportunity to allow the applicant to see the organization, work environment and possibly the team/coworkers.
 Again, standard questions should be crafted for consistency and to keep on task.
 Information provided by applicants will often take you off script.
 This is good.
 It offers insight into your candidates preferences, experiences, etc. that may not have otherwise been surfaced.
 You will need to determine if the information is relevant or legal to consider and if not you will want to bring them back by referencing your script once again.
 The applicant should be given the opportunity to ask questions.
 At the conclusion of the interview the next step should be discussed with the applicant along with a time line for the final decision.
 Collection of reference information should also be completed at this time.

-For more information on interviewing please contact your HR Business Partner or review the on-line course 'Interviewing' on Blackboard.
+For more information on interviewing please contact your HR Business Partner.